hjmjohnsonSELT2025/giftwiseproject-selt_2025_team_02/.github/pull_request_template.md

 <!--
 Thanks for contributing to GiftWise!

 Please fill out each section below.
-Instructions like this won't show up in the rendered PR because they are inside HTML comments.
 -->

 ## Summary